| | | |

 I’ve been to Athens before, so I’ve already done the usual Athens itinerary like visiting the Acropolis.

-So, with only one free day after my conference was over, I signed up for the Athens One Day Cruise.
+So, with only one free day – I was in town for a conference – I signed up for the Athens One Day Cruise.
 I love being on the water, and the cruise promised to include visits to three different islands: Hydra, Poros and Aegina.

 I never thought I’d find myself in the middle of the Saronic Gulf listening to karaoke sung in Chinese!
 Tunelessly.
 With dancing.